sheepish12/Postie/README.md

-# Postie - no longer maintained
+# Postie
-Postie is a module acting as an elegant alternative to RemoteFunctions with a timeout
+Postie is a safe alternative to RemoteFunctions with a time-out.

 [Documentation](https://bensbk.github.io/Postie/)